learn-co-curriculum/github-2-canvas/README.md

 ## hello

-say_hello allows users to confirm that they can connect to the Canvas course that they're interested in modifying.
+hello allows users to confirm that they can connect to the Canvas course that they're interested in modifying.

 Format for command line input is as follows: